bosonbeard/Funny-models-and-scripts/README.md

 4. tick-tack-toe (Scilab)
 single player game base on scilab.

 5. family_registered_habr (Python 3)
-Machine Analysis of information about births, registration of marriages, deaths, etc. in the notebook Jupyter (Ipython 3)
+Machine Analysis of information about births, registration of marriages, deaths, etc. in the notebook Jupyter